-HSAC 2 Holdings, LLC, our sponsor (the "sponsor"), is an affiliate of RTW Investments, LP, or RTW, a New York based financial firm managing approximately \$7.8 billion of regulatory assets under management, as of December 31, 2020.
+HSAC 2 Holdings, LLC, our sponsor (the "sponsor"), is an affiliate of RTW Investments, LP, or RTW, a New York based financial firm managing approximately \$8.7 billion of regulatory assets under management, as of December 31, 2020.
 RTW was formed in 2009 by Roderick Wong, MD, and has garnered a reputation as a leading capital provider to healthcare industry entrepreneurs and academic investigators due to its investment expertise, deep industry relationships, benevolent activism, and long-standing track record.

-Our management team is led by Dr. Roderick Wong and Dr. Naveen Yalamanchi, Portfolio Managers of RTW.
+Our management team is led by Dr. Roderick Wong and Dr. Naveen Yalamanchi, Chief Investment Officer and Portfolio Manager of RTW, respectively.
 Drs.
-Wong and Yalamanchi have more than 30 years of combined experience in healthcare investing.
+Wong and Yalamanchi have more than 31 years of combined experience in healthcare investing.
 Dr. Wong's specialization lies within the biopharma area, and Dr. Yalamanchi's focus lies within the medical technology sector, including, but not limited to, device and diagnostic companies.

 We believe that our company's philosophical alignment with RTW, and our ability to leverage the rigorous and comprehensive scientific and financial analysis that RTW is known for, provides us with a strong competitive advantage.
 RTW focuses on identifying transformational innovations across the life sciences space, specifically backing scientific programs that have the potential to disrupt the current standard of care in their respective disease areas.
-RTW's screening process has been honed by Dr. Wong throughout his 16-year tenure as an investment management professional.
+RTW's screening process has been honed by Dr. Wong throughout his over 15-year tenure as an investment management professional.

 RTW invests in healthcare companies across the public/private spectrum, supporting investments through multiple stages of their respective life cycles.
-To date, RTW has not only delivered outstanding financial returns to investors but has also successfully supported companies through the U.S. Food and Drug Administration, or FDA, approval process and the commercialization of six commercially available drugs.
+To date, RTW has not only delivered attractive financial returns to investors but has also successfully supported companies through the U.S. Food and Drug Administration, or FDA, approval process and the commercialization of six commercially available drugs.